AAYUSHSMNT/Integrated-optimization-of-production-and-transportation-of-organic-products-in-polyhouse-farming/README.md

 AMPL software

 Description of running code:

+Download the "model.mod" file from repository and save it in a desired location

+Download all the desired data file (dat file) and save it in desired location.

+Eg. Pol200v4.dat means dat file which consist data of 200nodes and 4 different transport modes are available at each polyhouse region.

-After installing necessary softwares and modues, open the "two-phase model.ipynb" in jupyter notebook.
+# Open the "two-phase model.ipynb" in jupyter notebook, and

-Download the
+add the AMPL software folder path first

+add the location for temporary directory